Cigarettes & Alcohol: B-sides

 The CD release of the "Cigarettes & Alcohol" single includes three B-sides: a cover version of "I Am the Walrus", "Listen Up" and "Fade Away".
 These three songs were later included on The Masterplan, a compilation of B-sides.
 An acoustic version of "Fade Away" was released on The Help Album, a charity record, and subsequently on the band's later single "Don't Go Away".

 Contrary to the track listing and clarified on subsequent releases (including The Masterplan), "I Am the Walrus" was actually not recorded at the Glasgow Cathouse, but at the Gleneagles Hotel during a conference for Sony music executives, who gathered to hear Creation Records' newly signed artists.
 The song was recorded during soundcheck, in an empty hall, with no audience, at 10 in the morning.
 Noel Gallagher stated that the band loved this particular live recording, but strongly disliked the event, which Noel described as "one of them shit things where all the twats in suits get together and they roll on the new signings".
 The band actually did perform the song at the Cathouse in June 1994 during their Definitely Maybe Tour and had a recording of it, "which sounded quite similar but it was fucking rubbish", according to Noel.
 They then decided to use the recording from the Gleneagles soundcheck, but credited it as stemming from the Cathouse, adding crowd noise taken from a Faces bootleg album to make it sound like an authentic tour recording.
 "Because it would look shit if you put 'Live at Sony Seminar in Gleneagles'!", Noel stated. "[W]e thought, 'Fuck it, no-one'll fucking know'.
 But I always meant to set the record straight one day.
 Sorry to anyone who bought it on the premise of being at that gig."

 Covers

 "Cigarettes & Alcohol" was covered by Rod Stewart for his 1998 album When We Were the New Boys, on which it is the opening track as "Cigarettes and Alcohol".
+His version was a hit on US mainstream rock radio, peaking at number 13 on the Billboard Mainstream Rock Tracks chart and ending 1998 as the chart's 54th-most-successful track.
 The song was also performed by the Royal Philharmonic Orchestra on Plays the Music of Oasis, which is part of a series of albums with orchestral interpretations of pop music.